borisdayma/docs/docs/api.md

 sidebar_label: API
 ---

 W&B provides a Python API to read and update existing runs.
 This is useful for doing analysis of your existing runs or running an evaluation script and adding additional summary metrics.

+## Authentication

-The API looks for your API Key stored locally (populated by running `wandb login`), or in the **WANDB_API_KEY** environment variable.
+The API looks for your Key stored locally (populated by running `wandb login`), or in the **WANDB_API_KEY** environment variable.

 ```python
 import wandb